Segmensation/segmensation-docs/source/usage/open.rst

 Uploading an Image
 ==================

 Segmensation can handle standard Images (.jpg, .png) as well as large, multidimensional Images (.czi, .tif).

-Standard Images can simply be uploaded by clicking the corresponding Field and selecting the image from your file system.
+Standard Images can simply be uploaded by clicking the corresponding field and selecting an image from the file system.

 For the correct upload of multidimensional images additional information is necessary:

 **Channel**
-	Pick the channel that should be uploaded.
+	The channel that should be uploaded.
 **Images (from/to)**
-	Select the range of single images/layers you want to upload.
+	The range of single images/layers that should be uploaded.
 **File Type**
-	Select if you want to upload a layered image (CZI Stack) or a mosaic (CZI Stitching).
+	Defines if the image should be handled as a layered image (CZI Stack) or a mosaic (CZI Stitching).

 When the upload is completed, the corresponding image is shown on the left and can be selected for further processing.